genomicsclass/book/pages/random_variables.md

 ## [1] 0.01468484
 ```

 Later we will learn there is a mathematical explanation for this.
-A very useful characteristic of this approximation is that one only needs to know $\mu$ and $\sigma$ to describe the entire distribution.
+A very useful characteristic of this approximation is that one only needs to know $$\mu$$ and $$\sigma$$ to describe the entire distribution.
 From this we can compute the proportion of values in any interval.

-##Summary
+## Summary

 So this was pretty easy no?
 But why are we not done?
 Note that to make this calculation we did the equivalent of buying all the mice available from Jackson laboratories and performed our experiment over and over again to define the null distribution.
 This is not something we can do in practice.
 Statistical Inference is the mathematical theory that permits you to approximate this with only the data from your sample, i.e. the original 24 mice.
 This is what we will learn in the following sections.